 Even though we spent time talking about terminal length, most guys need to trim their mustache.
 You don't want a bite of facial hair every time you eat.
 It gets annoying pretty fast.
 When your stache is long, the best way to trim it is with scissors and while it's dry.
 You can keep the lower part matched with your lip, and it's a great quality of life decision.

 You can get creative with your trimming if you like.
 You can use your beard or body hair trimmer for that.
 It'll protect you from annihilating your lips while you're having a little fun with your facial hair.

-When your mustache is clean, hydrated and trimmed, you can finish your grooming with some wax.
+When your mustache is clean, hydrated, and trimmed, you can finish your grooming with some wax.
 Beard wax works great.
 There are also specialty mustache waxes.
 The wax allows you to have a little fun with your grooming.
-You don’t have to marry yourself to a 70s porn stache or an 80s pilot stache.
-There are a lot of fun and interesting ways to style your mustache.
+You don't have to marry yourself to a 70s porn stache or an 80s pilot stache.
+There is a lot of fun and interesting ways to style your mustache.
 Have some fun.
-That’s the real point here.
+That's the real point here.

-Congratulations gentlemen.
+Congratulations, gentlemen.
 You just finished a crash course in mustache management.
 You're ready to take your male grooming to yet another level.
-There’s nothing stopping you from looking equal parts masculine and suave.
-For your next lesson, you might be ready to master the art of plucking men’s eyebrows.
-It’s probably overdue.
+There's nothing stopping you from looking equal parts masculine and suave.
+For your next lesson, you might be ready to master the art of plucking men's eyebrows.
+It's probably overdue.

 The Lawn Mower® 5.0 Ultra vs. The Lawn Mower® 4.0: What’s New?